Horse64/core.horse64.org/translator/translator-manual.md

 `make bootstrap`

-(Run that in the repository's main directory.)
+(Run that in the `translator` directory where also this manual is.)

 Shortcomings of Translator